NIGERIA

 Scrapped Lagos

-GAS Airlines (General & Aviation Services) Ltd. (GR)
+GAS Airlines (General & Aviation Services) Ltd. - (GR/NGS)

-GAS Airlines initially leased a Series 424EU from TAROM in Jul87 until two Series 424EUs were obtained from LAR in Apr and Nov89.
-A Series 204AF was prepared and painted for this operator in May91 but was never delivered.
-The company’s final aircraft was a Series 481FW which it bought from Air Malawi in Mar93.
+GAS Airlines initially leased a Series 424EU from TAROM in July 1987 until two Series 424EUs were obtained from LAR in April and November 1989.
+A Series 204AF was prepared and painted for this operator in May 1991 but was never delivered.
+The company’s final aircraft was a Series 481FW which it bought from Air Malawi in March 1993.
 Points served on a scheduled network included Ilorin, Kaduna, Kano, Lagos, Maiduguri and Yola while charter flights were also flown.
 An experimental service was flown for three months in 1990 between Lagos and Accra but was abandoned as not viable.
-The company reportedly ceased flying in Jul97 and the fleet was put in storage.
+The company reportedly ceased flying in July 1997 and the fleet was put in storage.

 5N-AVX